wptrainingteam/creating-great-slides/slides/docs/features.md

 #### Notes

-When neccessary to add some notes for slide, you may use `footer` class, that hide your notes at all time and show them when you hover to slide:
+When necessary to add some notes for slide, you may use `footer` class, that hide your notes at all time and show them when you hover to slide:

 	<section class="slide">
 		<p>Retro meh brunch aesthetic.</p>